 - If you can’t manage solid food, try smoothies or soups and add some protein powder to boost their nutrition.

-- Your pharmacist can advise on meal supplements.
+- Your pharmacist or dietitian can advise on meal supplements.

 Learn more here about the development and quality assurance of healthdirect content.